Dodgers vs. Yankees Player Props Betting Odds

-Player props can be found for Freddie Freeman and Aaron Judge, among others, when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday at 7:15 PM ET.
+Player prop betting options for Freddie Freeman, Aaron Judge and others are available in the Los Angeles Dodgers-New York Yankees matchup at Dodger Stadium on Sunday, starting at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!